Ruth2014/bio2092/03_Genomic_NGS_alignment/README.md

 All of the files that you need are available on the University's OneDrive, here:
 <https://tinyurl.com/yde9ojy7>.
 This link is also provided on the ELE page.
+We will use these data again in a later practical to look at genetic basis of antibimicrobial resistance.

 ## The software: IGV
 To interactively browse the genome, and the NGS sequence data aligned